-- 1. Use your daily exercise time to walk to a local park or green space.
-Check current government guidelines to make sure your daily exercise is allowed. - 2.
+- 1. Go for a walk to your local park or green space. - 2.
 Take your phone with you and when you are on your walk use the camera function in the app to photograph and identify at least one species of plants.
 Feel free to ID plants you are not putting in your time capsule. - 3.
-While you are outside collect two other natural items that you would like to put in your COVID time capsule.
+While you are outside collect two other natural items that you would like to put in your time capsule.